 - Educationally: Clients undergo diagnostic testing and assessment designed to identify academic proficiency and/or deficits.
 They are assisted in developing appropriate skills related to education and life success.
 Special attention is given to helping clients develop skills necessary to overcome educational deficits and/or learning disabilities.
 Behavioral observations are made, and feedback is given to clients throughout each session.

 Long-term residential recovery programs like New Adventure Treatment Center differ from typical short-term programs you hear so much about.
 Short-term “revolving door” programs are visited again and again by relapsed addicts, temporarily solving the addiction, but never solving the core of the problem so the addiction comes right back again.
 So, the addict has to return to rehabs, again and again, costing them, their insurance carrier, or their family tens of thousands of dollars each time.
 Every day, New Adventure Treatment Center centers enroll individuals who have previously attended one or several costly short-term rehabs, to no avail.

 So, why is New Adventure Treatment Center different?
-It is one of few programs that dedicates a whole year to work with each boy.
-The day-to-day structure, community, and faith emphasis over such an extended period of time brings clients slowly out of drug-impacted thinking into an awareness of a purpose for their life and a new way of thinking and living.
+It is one of few programs that dedicate a whole year to work with each boy.
+The day-to-day structure, community, and faith emphasis over such an extended period of time bring clients slowly out of drug-impacted thinking into an awareness of a purpose for their life and a new way of thinking and living.
 Such a new purpose and way of living is one that has no place for abusing drugs or alcohol.
-Addiction is replaced by self-love, peace, happiness, purpose and an excitement for the future.
+Addiction is replaced by self-love, peace, happiness, purpose, and excitement for the future.